 Contact our staff to ask if the program is able to accept new participants.
 If so, you can enroll at any time year-round.
 You must complete and turn in all required paperwork to enroll and participate.

 Rules for acceptance into the Daycare Enrichment Program are the same for everyone, without regard to sex, race, disability, religion, or ethnic background.
 All participants must be age 5 years old and up and free of communicable diseases.
-Unless due to exclusions for medical or religious reasons, the State Department of Health requires the consumer is immunized against:
+Unless due to exclusions for medical or religious reasons, the State Department of Health requires the individual is immunized against:

 - Whooping cough